North Korean Embassy in Madrid incident: 22 February 2019

 The police returned to the embassy and attempted entry.
-Hong Chang, whom they assumed to be a member of staff because he was wearing a Kim Il-sung–Kim Jong-il badge, answered the door and assured them there was nothing untoward occurring.
+Hong Chang, whom they assumed to be a member of staff because he was wearing a Kim Il Sung and Kim Jong Il badge, answered the door and assured them there was nothing untoward occurring.
 Diplomatic law forbids police from entering the premises without authorisation from the head of the mission, which was not to be gained, so they kept watch outside and set up a security perimeter.
 The police saw other men, whom they identified as they waited to enter, arrive.

 Meanwhile, the group ransacked the building, filming themselves as they did so.
 They collected most of the embassy's electronic equipment, including computers, mobile telephones, hard drives and pen drives.
 Soon after the police were called, the embassy gates suddenly opened and two or three "luxury" cars containing eight of the intruders exited at speed; the police did not follow.
 These cars were later established to be embassy vehicles with diplomatic numberplates; they were found abandoned a few streets away hours later and were removed for forensic examination.
 Another car with Hong Chang in it apparently left from the rear of the building soon after; it later transpired this was an Uber taxi he had ordered in the name of Oswaldo Trump.
 The group took all of the stolen electronic equipment with them.

 The incident lasted for about five hours; it began at 16:34 CET and had ended by 21:40.
 During this time, Free Joseon "remained in full control" of the embassy and its occupants, even after the escape.
 An incident is alleged to have taken place at the door, although early suggestions a death had occurred were unfounded.
 When the SAMUR paramedics arrived, they treated three injured.